bmartin5692/bumper/README.md

 - Python 3 and pipenv
 - A network router that has functionality for overriding DNS queries
 - A client that can connect to Bumper and talk to the robot over the Ecovacs protocol.
   - The Android or iOS apps can be used if configured properly.
-See "**Using with the official Android/iOS App**" below.
+See [Using with the official Android/iOS App](#using-with-the-official-androidios-app) below.
   - [Sucks](https://github.com/wpietri/sucks) can also be used, which can act as a client and control the robots via command-line.

 ## Usage